joeldev/ADNKit/README.md

 ### Installation
 ADNKit makes use of submodules for its dependency.
 After cloning the repo, make sure to run `git submodule update --init --recursive` from the top level before trying to build the franework.
 There is also a Release folder containing the latest stable binary release (for both OS X and iOS) and headers.

+ADNKit is also available via CocoaPods, thanks to [Ash Furrow] (https://alpha.app.net/ashfurrow).

+##### iOS

 For iOS apps, make sure that you have added the folder containing the ADNKit headers folder to your header search paths.
 This folder can either be copied from Release/ADNKit or you can point directly to that location if ADNKit is a submodule in your project (aka, path would be something like 'Vendor/ADNKit/Release/ADNKit').

-ADNKit is also available via CocoaPods, thanks to [Ash Furrow] (https://alpha.app.net/ashfurrow).
+Also make sure to add the `-all_load` and `-ObjC` linker flags to Other Linker Flags.
+If ADNKit has been added as a submodule and you plan to use a binary build from the Release folder, you need to add the Release folder itself to your header search paths (as non-recursive).
+Doing so will allow the <ADNKit/header.h> format used by ADNKit.h to work in your project.

 ##### Deployment Requirements